 We are Opus Talent Solutions, incorporated as Opus Professional Services Group Limited.
 Our registered address is Portwall Place, Portwall Lane, Bristol BS1 6NA and you can contact us for all personal data privacy matters by email at firstname.lastname@example.org or by telephone on +44 (0) 117 968 9292.

 Opus Talent Solutions is part of a global group of companies which provides talent solution services, including permanent and temporary recruitment services to clients looking to recruit personnel for their businesses.
-We have offices in Bristol, London, Reading, Manchester, Amsterdam, New York, Sydney and Hong Kong and details of all our group companies can be found at the end of this Policy.
+We have offices in Bristol, London, Manchester, Amsterdam, New York, Sydney and Hong Kong and details of all our group companies can be found at the end of this Policy.

 For the purposes of compliance with local laws in force from time to time, the registered entity in your market or who you do business with will be the data controller.

 Opus Talent Solutions takes data protection seriously and aims to comply with all applicable Data Protection legislation, industry best practice and all local laws.
 The application of this policy may vary in accordance with local legal requirements and we may issue a country specific notice setting out specific provisions and practices in that jurisdiction.

 We at Opus Talent Solutions take your personal data seriously.
-This Policy:
+This Privacy Notice:

 We collect information about you which enables us to find available opportunities and assess your suitability throughout the recruitment process.
 This is collected in our capacity as a recruitment agency, recruitment business and talent consultancy as well as an employer if you want to work for us.